 Bring the half-and-half to a gentle simmer in a medium saucepan over medium heat.
 Add the cheeses to the saucepan and stir until completely incorporated.
 You shouldn’t see huge chunks of cheese floating around.

 Add the pasta to a 13-by-9-inch baking dish.
-Pour the cheese on top.
+Pour the cheese sauce on top.
 Top with panko.

-Bake for 30 minutes.
+Bake for 10-15 minutes to finish cooking the pasta.
+The sauce will firm up as the pasta absorbs some the sauce.
 If the panko is getting too brown, or the pasta looks like it’s drying out, cover the casserole dish with a piece of foil.